Wander West Michigan

 Fifth Third Bank Summer Concerts at Meijer Gardens

-This annual lecture is made possible by the Secchia Family.
 The Fifth Third Bank Summer Concerts at Meijer Gardens series brings the finest national and international musicians to West Michigan, thrilling music lovers across all genres and generations.
-Concerts take place in the Frederik Meijer Gardens Amphitheater, featuring beautiful, terraced lawn seating and food, beverage, and merchandise concessions—amid spectacular views of gardens and sculpture.
-The full lineup is announced in April.
+Concerts take place in the Frederik Meijer Gardens Amphitheater, featuring beautiful, terraced lawn seating and food, beverage, and merchandise concessions—amid spectacular views of gardens and sculpture. *The full lineup is announced in April.

-Ayers Basement Systems Tuesday Evening Music Club
+Ayers Basement Systems Tuesday Evening Music Club:

 Tuesdays in June, July and August